Updated on October 1, 2022

 You desire something even more brilliant

-Although the LG C1 OLED appears to be brighter than previous years, it does not feature LG’s new OLED Evo panels designed from the ground up for increased peak brightness.
+Although the LG C1 OLED appears to be brighter than in previous years, it does not feature LG’s new OLED Evo panels designed from the ground up for increased peak brightness.

 If you’ve seen OLEDs in the past and weren’t impressed by their brightness, you might prefer the LG G1 OLED with the new OLED Evo panel.